sequra/integration-core-ui/README.md

 ```"sequra-core-admin-fe": "github:sequra/integration-core-ui"```

-After adding the dependency, install or update the project's packages using the appropriate package manager (npm or yarn) to ensure that ```sequra-core-admin-fe``` is installed.
+After adding the dependency, install or update the project's packages using the appropriate package manager (npm) to ensure that ```sequra-core-admin-fe``` is installed.
 The package will be placed in the ```node_modules``` directory.

 Each SeQura integration includes specific instructions in its README file that should be followed to correctly import and place the CORE UI resources.